Co-Founder, Executive Director

 NC Director of Programming and Outreach Coordinator

 Email, Phone Extension #703

 Alexa Soosaar started her dancing career at the age of two in her hometown of Asheville, North Carolina.
 She trained at Center Stage Performing Company for 15 years and competed in numerous competitions around the country.
 Throughout her time at Center Stage she attended multiple workshops, intensives, and summer programs under professional dancers from around the country.
 She continued her passion of dance into college where she joined the University of North Carolina Wilmington's Dance Company and became the Co-President.
 Through this experience, she was able to direct and choreograph for over one hundred dancers, as well as organize multiple showcases.
 She received her Bachelor's Degree in Special Education, Adaptive Curriculum and went on to teach 3rd-5th graders with moderate to severe disabilities for 3 years.
+She recently earned a Masters Certificate in Nonprofit Management at North Carolina State University, as further development specific to her current position with us.
 Her two greatest passions in life are advocating and working with individuals with disabilities and dancing!
 She is excited to be able to share her appreciation of dance with an amazing organization like CDC and bring dance opportunities to the Triangle area of North Carolina!